wagtail/wagtail/docs/advanced_topics/amp.rst

 Overview
 --------

-In the next section we will add a new URL entry that points at Wagtail's internal ``serve()`` view which will have the effect of rendering the whole site again under the ``/amp`` prefix.
+In the next section, we will add a new URL entry that points at Wagtail's internal ``serve()`` view which will have the effect of rendering the whole site again under the ``/amp`` prefix.